JakubPedryc16/InfiniteNightmare_UnityGame/README.md

 # Infinite Nightmare

 Presenting a remake of a space shooter game (SpaceShooter_UnityGame on GitHub), now rebranded as *Infinite Nightmare*.
 The game is still in its early stages, designed to reimagine the classic gameplay in a modern format.
-This remake introduces key gameplay elements, while leaving room for expansion and future updates.
+This remake introduces key gameplay elements while leaving room for expansion and future updates.

 ## Features